redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 <strong>`Icon Controllers`</strong> - there are six icons with different options in the application.
 These are the following:

-- Settings
+- General Settings -

-- Chat / Messenger
+- Chat / ToDo / System Settings -

-- Notifications
+- Notifications -

-- Switch Project / Create a new Project
+- Switch Project / Create a new Project -

-- Resources
+- Resources -

-- Profile
+- Profile -

 ### II.
 Menu Bar

 The `menu bar` is located at the left most part of the dashboard under the `ACT logo`.
-It is where you will be able to view the list of features for the project development.
+By clicking on the `menu buttons` in the `menu bar` you will be able to view the different features for a project development using the `AC Tajanlangit System`.

 <table>
     <tr>